 Case 3: Amita is ranked 37th in Physics, 15th in Chemistry and 4th in Astronomy.
 She is initially not eligible for Physics, but has qualified for Chemistry and Astronomy.
 However, it so happens that two students ranked above her in Physics get selected in some other subject based on their preferences.
-Since their names are now removed from the Physics list, Amita's rank goes up to 35, and she becomes eligible for Physics, and not in Chemistry or Astronomy.
+Since their names are now removed from the Physics list, Amita's rank goes up to 35, and she becomes eligible for Physics which is her first preference.
+Therefore, she gets selected in Physics, and not in Chemistry or Astronomy.
 She will receive a certificate of merit in all three subjects.